francistinao/stella-ai/README.md

 ## :scroll: Important References

-- Any Paper that uses the Brain CT Scans, must cite the following:
+- Any Paper that uses Brain CT Scans must cite the following:

   > Not yet identified